 End of Excerpt

-John: Deborah Pegues is with us today on Focus on the Family.
+John Fuller: Deborah Pegues is with us today on this Best of 2019 Focus on the Family.
 I’m John Fuller, and your host is Focus president and author Jim Daly.

 John: Yeah.
 We have a terrific guest.
-Uh, Deborah Pegues has always generated a lot of response from our listeners, and she can address this topic because professionally, she’s a CPA, a certified public account.
+Deborah Pegues has always generated a lot of response from our listeners, and she can address this topic because professionally, she’s a CPA, a certified public accountant.
 She holds an MBA in business finance.
 She has a long list of great professional credits.
-She is a behavioral consultant, and a Bible teacher, and a very popular speaker.
-She’s written nearly 20 books, one of them we’ll touch on today is The One-Minute Money Mentor for Women: 21 Strategies for Financial Empowerment.
-And we have that, of course at focusonthefamily.com/broadcast.
+Uh, she’s a behavioral consultant, and a Bible teacher, and a very popular speaker.
+She’s written nearly 20 books, and one of them we’ll touch on today is The One-Minute Money Mentor For Women: 21 Strategies For Financial Empowerment.
+And we have that, of course, at focusonthefamily.com/broadcast.

 Jim: And, John, you missed the best part.
 She’s a graduate of USC in Southern California, the best football team in the nation.
 Deborah, welcome.

 Deborah: Thank you so much.
 Thank you so much.

 Jim: I know so many people just went, “What?
 No way.”